 Prof. John McKinnell (PI, Durham) is the project director.
 He is editor of the REED Durham volume.
-He is organising the Conference and Exhibition in summer 2016.
-As a producer of medieval drama, he is organiser of the 2016 Summer Festival.
+He organised the Conference and Exhibition in summer 2016.
+As a producer of medieval drama, he was organiser of the 2016 Summer Festival.

 Prof. Barbara Ravelhofer (Co-I, Durham) is the project co-director.
 She will work with the project’s two PhD candidates.
 As an expert on early dance, she will work with theatre professionals at the Summer Festival in 2016.

 Prof. Ravelhofer plays several early instruments and has been involved in large-scale historical festivals.
 For 20 years, she has worked closely with a professional choreographer and theatre producer, Lieven Baert.
 Baert’s productions often involve participants of different levels of artistic competence and yet achieve a homogeneous overall effect, for which he has gained an international reputation (guest teacher at Stanford, producer in Madrid, Bruges, Mexico City &c.).
 He is artistic director of Germany’s largest historical festival at Landshut, where local amateurs achieve high-quality results after intensive training.